Conservative Democrat

-In American politics, a conservative Democrat is a member of the Democratic Party with conservative political views, or with views that are conservative compared to the positions taken by other members of the Democratic Party.
-Traditionally, conservative Democrats have been elected to office from the Southern states, rural areas, the Rust Belt, and the Midwest.
+In American politics, a conservative Democrat is a member of the Democratic Party with more conservative views than most Democrats.
+Traditionally, conservative Democrats have been elected to office from the Southern states, rural areas, and the Great Plains.
 In 2019, the Pew Research Center found that 14% of Democratic and Democratic-leaning registered voters identify as conservative or very conservative, 38% identify as moderate, and 47% identify as liberal or very liberal.